jgbit/vuda/README.md

 ## Running a sample

-Each sample accompanying the VUDA library include a simple Makefile for compilation with g++.
+Each sample accompanying the VUDA library includes a simple Makefile for compilation with g++.
-Simply set the path to the sample folder and type ```make```.
+Simply set the path to the sample folder and run ```make```.
 Additionally, some of the samples includes an equivalent cuda version (for quick comparison).
 To compile cuda source code, install the [cuda toolkit](https://developer.nvidia.com/cuda-toolkit).